 15. Notion (with comments)

-Key Features:
+Key features:

-- Embed images and PDFs
+- Embed images, PDFs, and Figma designs

-- Version history (on paid plans)
+- Version history on paid plans

-- Collaboration in same workspace
+- Collaboration within the same workspace

 Pricing: